matiaslin/pathfinder/README.md

 selected, the user can press the button "Run" that will start the path finding algorithm.
-The program will display the shortest path by painting certain cells with the color green and the number of cells will be shown on the terminal.
+The program will display the shortest path by painting certain cells with the color orange and the number of cells will be shown on the terminal.

 Future work: